streamshub/console/README.md

-# Console for Apache Kafka™ on Kubernetes
+# Console for Apache Kafka® on Kubernetes

-This project is a web console designed to facilitate interactions with Apache Kafka™ instances on Kubernetes, leveraging the [Strimzi](https://strimzi.io) Cluster Operator.
+This project is a web console designed to facilitate interactions with Apache Kafka® instances on Kubernetes, leveraging the [Strimzi](https://strimzi.io) Cluster Operator.
 It is composed of two main parts:

 - a REST API backend developed with Java and [Quarkus](https://quarkus.io/)